seyo-IV/PowerShell/README.md

   For GUI permissions.ps1 you wil need the NTFSSecurity Module.

   When using the "Search User" button in some GUIs you should define additional collums, like Username etc.

+# Awesome PowerShell Profile
+Obivously you would need an AD-Module for ufind and gfind.
+The profile has some iteresting buildin functions. ufind = Find AD-User based on Name and other criterias. gfind = Find AD-Group based on SamAccountName. sfind = Find string in file. sinfo = Get server info. perm = Get NTFS Permissions on a UNC path. pwgen = Generate a password.